The Effects of Herpes on the Penis

 Increased risk of getting HIV – if you develop genital herpes sores, you may be at an increased risk of contracting HIV, too.
-This is because the lesions caused by the herpes virus can leave behind the perfect environment for the spread of HIV.
-Therefore, it is important that you take precautionary measures to prevent the spread of infection and if you don’t have the infection stop the risk of developing it.
+This is because the lesions (wounds) caused by the herpes virus can leave behind the perfect environment for HIV to spread.
+So it’s important that you take care to try to lower the the risk of contracting or spreading the infection.

 Effect on your fertility – the herpes infection doesn’t usually cause infertility.
 There is some research, though, which suggests that the herpes infection may reduce your sperm count.
 This can make pregnancy more difficult.

 How you protect your penis from herpes?

 Condoms and hygiene – the best way to prevent genital herpes is to use condoms whenever you have sex.
 You should also avoid touching an infected area.
 If you do touch an infected blister or sore, on your own body or on someone else’s, you should wash your hands immediately with warm, soapy water.
-The virus is most contagious when there are visible signs, however, it is still possible to catch it even when there isn’t.
+The virus is most contagious when there are visible signs, but it’s still possible to catch it even when there aren’t.

 Some simple tips for avoiding infection include:

 - Use a condom every time you have sex including vaginal, anal and oral

 - avoiding vaginal, anal or oral sex if your partner has blisters or sores

 - avoiding vaginal, anal or oral sex if your partner has a tingling, itching, or burning sensation around an infected area

 - avoiding sharing sex toys

 If you currently have an outbreak – there are things you can do to help manage your symptoms: